27 Best Resources to Study Machine Learning

 Machine learning is one of the most promising fields today.
-So, we decided that we will help you learn it.
+So, we decided to help you learn it.

 If you have no experience in ML development, it’s okay: the post includes both introductory and advanced level materials.
 Pour yourself a cup of tea; this post is going to be looong.
 Let’s go.